UniversityOfCambridgeDIAL/IntroToML/Assignment/README.md

 ### Problem specification (Fictional)
 The Leeds City Council is running a programme "Safer Streets in Leeds".
 They were collecting accident data in years 2013 - 2016 and now they would like to engage a team of data scientists to explore the usefulness of the dataset.
 You were asked to advise the local authorities on the strategy and how data science could be used in the programme.
 The City Council sees the opportunity to improve one of the following problem areas:

-1. The City Council feels that future accidents could be prevented by increasing people's situational awareness.
-The authorities believe that the campain will be effective only when a group of citizens that are most likely to be involved in accidents is targeted.
-You are asked to advise them whether machine learning could help to devise their campain strategy.
+1. The City Council feels that future accidents could be prevented by increasing people's situational awareness through a campaign.
+The authorities believe that the campaign will be effective only when a group of citizens that are most likely to be involved in accidents is targeted.
+You are asked to advise them whether machine learning could help to devise their campaign strategy.

-2. There has been a database error which resulted in removal of the 'Road Surface' feature for some of the entires in the 2017 dataset.
+2. There has been a database error which resulted in removal of the 'Sex of Casualty' feature for some of the entries in the 2017 dataset.
 The Leeds City Council believes that machine learning can help them to fill-in the gaps caused by the IT failure.

 3. When an accident happens the local hospital mobilises medical units as soon as the accident is reported.
 However, it happened in the past that the ambulance was not equipped with enough resources to treat everyone without having to go back to the hospital, or call for another unit.
 The City Council feels that machine learning could help the local hospital to estimate how many people were hurt in a crash based on the information reported by the witnesses. *HINT: you might need to merge columns that refer to the same accident to estimate number of casualties per accident*.

-The Leeds City Council has limited time to engage your team in the project, therefore they asked you to help them in only ** *ONE* ** of the problem areas.
-However, you are free to propose them what other data science problems could be addressed through the data.
+The Leeds City Council has limited time to engage your team in the project, therefore they asked you to help them in only <b>ONE</b> of the problem areas.

 ### The dataset